Madushika-Pramod/algo-trading/README.md

     cd Alpaca-Backtrader
     ```

-3. Install requirements:
+3. Install necessary requirements:
     ```
     brew install pdm
     pdm install
-    ``
+    ```
-   pdm add <package name>
+   Use `pdm add <package name>` to add new packages.

-## 🔐 API Configuration
+## 🔐 Alpaca API Keys Setup

-Add your Alpaca API_KEY and SECRET_KEY to your environment variables.
-If you need assistance in obtaining these values, refer to the [Alpaca API documentation](https://alpaca.markets/docs/api-documentation/).
+Input your Alpaca API_KEY and SECRET_KEY in your environment variables.
+If you require assistance in acquiring these keys, please refer to the [Alpaca API documentation](https://alpaca.markets/docs/api-documentation/).

-## ⚙️ Constant Configuration
+## ⚙️ Customizing Your Bot

-You can customize the bot's operation by modifying the constant values in the `Constant.py` file.
+The bot's operational parameters can be adjusted by modifying the constant values in the `Constant.py` file.

-## 🚀 Usage
+## 🚀 Execution

-To execute the trading bot, run `main.py`.
+To initiate the trading bot, execute `cli.py`.

-## 🤝 Contribution
+## 🤝 How to Contribute

 1. Fork the repository.
 2. Create a new branch: `git checkout -b <branch_name>`.